pingswept/me30-website/content/logistics/projects.md

 * Unlike previous years, your robot does NOT need to turn in arbitrary directions.
 It should be optimized for straight ramp ascension.
 * Note: It would be a good idea to focus on making your robot drive effectively before you worry about any higher level mechanics or control through the internet.

-In class on the due date, we will test drive the robots through a basic course-- a 45 cm wide, 30 cm tall doorway and a ramp.
+In class on the due date, we will test drive the robots through a basic course-- a 18 inch wide, 12 inch tall doorway and a ramp.
 If your robot meets the requirements above, it will do fine.
 The rough specifications of the ramp are shown in the picture below.
 Two identical ramps will be available in Nolop for testing.

 ![P5 ramp diagram](/img/ramp.png)